marcfranciss/Frontend-quiz-app/README.md

 Your users should be able to:

-- Select a quiz subject [Solution](#quiz-subject)
+:white_check_mark: Select a quiz subject [Check solution here](#quiz-subject):point_left:
-- Select a single answer from each question from a choice of four
+:white_check_mark: Select a single answer from each question from a choice of four
-- See an error message when trying to submit an answer without making a selection
+:white_check_mark: See an error message when trying to submit an answer without making a selection
-- See if they have made a correct or incorrect choice when they submit an answer
+:white_check_mark: See if they have made a correct or incorrect choice when they submit an answer
-- Move on to the next question after seeing the question result
+:white_check_mark: Move on to the next question after seeing the question result
-- See a completed state with the score after the final question
+:white_check_mark: See a completed state with the score after the final question
-- Play again to choose another subject
+:white_check_mark: Play again to choose another subject
-- View the optimal layout for the interface depending on their device's screen size
+:white_check_mark: View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+:white_check_mark: See hover and focus states for all interactive elements on the page
-- Navigate the entire app only using their keyboard [Solution](#keyboard)
+:white_check_mark: Navigate the entire app only using their keyboard [Check solution here](#keyboard):point_left:
-- **Bonus**: Change the app's theme between light and dark
+:white_check_mark: **Bonus**: Change the app's theme between light and dark

-Want some support on the challenge?
-[Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.

 # Frontend Mentor - Frontend quiz app solution